akka/alpakka/docs/src/main/paradox/cassandra.md

 Here we used a basic sink to complete the stream by collecting all of the stream elements to a collection.
 The power of streams comes from building larger data pipelines which leverage backpressure to ensure efficient flow control.
 Feel free to edit the example code and build @extref[more advanced stream topologies](akka-docs:scala/stream/stream-introduction).

+### Flow with passthrough Usage

+Let's create a Cassandra Prepared statement with a query that we want to execute.

+Scala
+: @@snip ($alpakka$/cassandra/src/test/scala/akka/stream/alpakka/cassandra/scaladsl/CassandraSourceSpec.scala) { #prepared-statement-flow }

+Java
+: @@snip ($alpakka$/cassandra/src/test/java/akka/stream/alpakka/cassandra/javadsl/CassandraSourceTest.java) { #prepared-statement-flow }

+Now we need to create a 'statement binder', this is just a function to bind to the prepared statement.
+It can take in any type / data structure to fit your query values.
+Here we're just using one Integer, but it can just as easily be a (case) class.

+Scala
+: @@snip ($alpakka$/cassandra/src/test/scala/akka/stream/alpakka/cassandra/scaladsl/CassandraSourceSpec.scala) { #statement-binder-flow }

+Java
+: @@snip ($alpakka$/cassandra/src/test/java/akka/stream/alpakka/cassandra/javadsl/CassandraSourceTest.java) { #statement-binder-flow }

+We run the stream persisting the elements to C* and finally folding them using a ```Sink.fold```.

+Scala
+: @@snip ($alpakka$/cassandra/src/test/scala/akka/stream/alpakka/cassandra/scaladsl/CassandraSourceSpec.scala) { #run-flow }

+Java
+: @@snip ($alpakka$/cassandra/src/test/java/akka/stream/alpakka/cassandra/javadsl/CassandraSourceTest.java) { #run-flow }

 ### Sink Usage

 Let's create a Cassandra Prepared statement with a query that we want to execute.